Bank Qualified Bonds

 Banks, like other investors, purchase municipal bonds in order to obtain the benefit of earning interest that is exempt from Federal income taxation.
 Historically, commercial banks were the major purchasers of tax-exempt bonds.
 Banks' demand for municipal bonds changed in 1986 with the passage of the Tax Reform Act of 1986 (the "Act"), now under section 265(b) of the Internal Revenue Code of 1986, as amended (the "Code").

 Under the Code, banks may not deduct the carrying cost (the interest expense incurred to purchase or carry an inventory of securities) of tax-exempt municipal bonds.
 For banks, this provision has the effect of eliminating the tax-exempt benefit of municipal bonds.
 An exception is included in the Code that allows banks to deduct 80% of the carrying cost of a "qualified tax-exempt obligation."
 In order for bonds to be qualified tax-exempt obligations the bonds must be (i) issued by a "qualified small issuer," (ii) issued for public purposes, and (iii) designated as qualified tax-exempt obligations.
-A "qualified small issuer" is (with respect to bonds issued during any calendar year) an issuer that issues no more than $10 million of tax-exempt bonds during the calendar year ($30 million during calendar year 2009 and 2010 - see "American Recovery and Reinvestment Act of 2009").
-Qualified tax-exempt obligations are commonly referred to as "bank qualified bonds."
+A "qualified small issuer" is (with respect to bonds issued during any calendar year) an issuer that issues no more than $10 million of tax-exempt bonds during the calendar year.(1) Qualified tax-exempt obligations are commonly referred to as "bank qualified bonds."

 Effectively two types of municipal bonds were created under the Act; bank qualified (sometimes referred to as "BQ") and non-bank qualified.
 Although banks may purchase non-bank qualified bonds they seldom do so.
 The rate they would require in order for the investment to be profitable would approach the rate of taxable bonds.
 As a result, issuers obtain lower rates by selling bonds to investors that realize the tax-exempt benefit.
 In contrast, banks have a strong appetite for bank qualified bonds that are in limited supply.
 As a result, bank qualified bonds carry a lower rate than non-bank qualified bonds.